STIXProject/stixproject.github.io/suggested-practices/index.md

 ## Creating Timestamps

-To remove ambiguity regarding the timezone, all times should include an explicit timezone if possible.
+To remove ambiguity regarding the timezone, all times should include an explicit timezone whenever possible.

 # Specific Elements